pranavvd22/pranavvd22/README.md

 <br>

-<p>I'm is <strong>Pranav Damedhar</strong>, a passionate about web development and solving algos.
+<p>I'm <strong>Pranav Damedhar</strong>, a passionate about web development and solving algos.
 I am a young, energetic, and geeky individual whose desire to learn is endless.
 Apart from technical knowledge, I like Solving Logical and Mathematical Reasoning.
 Also, I like to play video games 🎮 and watch SciFi movies 🎬 in my leisure time.</p>

 ### 🌐 Social